James Gamble (industrialist): Death

 Gamble died at his residence in Cincinnati on 29 April 1891 from natural causes.
 He is interred in Spring Grove Cemetery in Cincinnati.

 Procter, who preceded his partner Gamble in death, is also buried at Spring Grove Cemetery.

 Family life

-Gamble and Elizabeth Ann (Norris) Gamble had ten children, including James Norris Gamble (9 August 1836 – 2 July 1932) who became Vice President of Procter & Gamble and was the chemist who devised the formula for Ivory soap.
+Gamble and Elizabeth Ann (née Norris) Gamble had ten children, including James Norris Gamble (9 August 1836 – 2 July 1932) who became Vice President of Procter & Gamble and was the chemist who devised the formula for Ivory soap.
 James Norris Gamble married Margaret Penrose; he died in his sleep on 2 July 1932 in Cincinnati and is interred in Spring Grove Cemetery.
 Another son, David Gamble, built the Gamble House in Pasadena, California.

-Gamble's grandson William married Franzeska Wilhelmina (Fanny) Nast, the daughter of the William Nast, a German-American Methodist preacher.
+Gamble's grandson, William, married Franzeska Wilhelmina (née Fanny) Nast, the daughter of clergyman William.
 Fanny was the first woman to graduate from German Wallace College in Berea, Ohio.
 As one of Cincinnati's biggest proponents of Methodism, Gamble was a prominent member of Westwood Methodist Church and donated money to construct Methodist churches throughout Greater Cincinnati.